Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-tls.md

 HINT:  This may indicate that the client does not support any SSL protocol version between TLSv1.2 and TLSv1.3.
 ```

-In this case the client is trying to connect to the server using a version of the TLS protocol that is not supported by the server.
-Check what version PostgreSQL supports and adjust the client side TLS version.
+In this case, the client is trying to connect to the server using a version of the TLS protocol that is not supported by the server.
+Check which version PostgreSQL supports and adjust the client-side TLS version.

 You can check the TLS version by running the `pg_config --configure` command.

-Kong recommends TLSv1.2 or higher because lower versions are deprecated and considered unsecure.
+Kong recommends TLSv1.2 or higher.
+Lower versions are deprecated and considered unsecure.

 ### Could not load server certificate file